Next generation technology for virus/viral vector imaging applied in antiviral screening, gene delivery and oncolytic

 High Content Screening

-Our viruses are especially suitable for high content screening campaign, combined with deep in cell imaging using high resolution microscopy, for the discovery of active compounds.
+Our viruses are especially suitable for high content screening campaign for the discovery of active compounds.
 We offer several screening models for antiviral discovery in human and animal health.
-We also propose screening services using your own models (such as oncolytic or gene therapy products) and our internal compound libraries (1200 FDA approved compounds).
-This service has proven to be efficient in the discovery of antiviral, vaccine adjuvant or oncolytic modulators (activator/inhibitor).
+We also propose screening services using your own models (such as oncolytic or gene therapy products) and our internal compound libraries (1280 FDA/EMEA approved compounds).

 - Library collection and formatting if needed.